madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-cash-withdrawal/ai-fs-cash-withdrawal.md

               from dual;

         -- Build JSON request body
-        -- what is the number written on this image
+        -- what is the number written on this image l_request_body := '
-        -- what is the card number
-        l_request_body := '
         {
             "compartmentId": "'||l_compartment_id||'",